mullinmax/ranker/README.md

 retain user accounts and ratings.
 Users can register, log in and rate the displayed media from 1 to 5 using buttons or the keyboard.
 Media items are presented in order of least recently rated for each user, so once an item is scored a different file will be shown next.
+Each rating stores the time it was submitted so files can be sorted by when a user last rated them.

 Admin usernames can be supplied via the `ADMIN_USERS` environment variable as a comma separated list.
 When set, an authenticated admin can visit `/admin` to